-Pictures, clip art, and SmartArt can be inserted from the Insert->Illustrations group.
-SmartArt replaces Diagrams from previous versions and have been expanded to include dozens of choices.
+Pictures, clip art, and SmartArt can be inserted from the Insert→Illustrations group.
 Figure 1-9 shows some objects on the drawing layer of a worksheet.

 Figure 1-9: Objects on a worksheet drawing layer.
 Excel makes a great doodle pad.